GravityKit/gravity-forms-zero-spam/readme.txt

 No. For that, we recommend Ben Marshall‘s [WordPress Zero Spam plugin](https://wordpress.org/plugins/zero-spam/).

+= All entries are going to spam.
+What can I do? =

+First, **de-activate and re-activate the plugin**.
+Then let us know on the support tab!

 == Changelog ==

-= 1.1.2 on Jun 25, 2021 =
+= 1.1.2 on July 5, 2021 =

 * Fixed: Entries going to spam on websites that have plugins that override random password generation.
-Thanks @thomascharbit!
+Thanks, @thomascharbit!

 = 1.1.1 on April 22, 2021 =